Samsung's new Exynos 2200 chipset is official, and it's likely made for Galaxy S22

 That new AMD RDNA 2 graphics architecture will allow for features such as hardware-accelerated ray tracing on a smartphone for the first time.

 Rumors suggest the Exynos 2200 will be inside a variety of Samsung Galaxy S22 models, while others will feature its biggest competition - the Qualcomm Snapdragon 8 Gen 1.
-It'll depend on where you live to which you'll get inside your new phone.
+Which one will you get?
+It will likely depend on where you live.

 Exynos 2200 - for gaming and game developers?

-The exciting bit is the AMD RDNA2-based Xclipse 920 GPU that is being perceived as one positioned between smartphones and gaming consoles.
-The company claims it could drive 4K displays at 120Hz and QHD+ displays at 144Hz.
+The exciting bit is the AMD RDNA2-based Xclipse 920 GPU that's being positioned between smartphones and gaming consoles.
+Samsung company claims it could drive 4K displays at 120Hz and QHD+ displays at 144Hz.

 What does this really mean?
 It suggests we'll see some fantastic gaming performance on Samsung's next run of smartphones.

-And, that's not all.
-It also features hardware-based ray-tracing and variable rate shading, which offers game developers a means to reduce shading rates in certain areas of the frames where changes are fewer.
+That's not all.
+It also features hardware-based ray tracing and variable-rate shading, which offers game developers a means to reduce shading rates in certain areas of the frames where changes are fewer.

 This leads to reduced power usage, which is also achieved through the advanced multi-IP governor on the chipset.